DonFranklie/learning-git/README.md

 # learning-git
-# This repo was used when I was learning Git and Github
+# I used this repo when I was learning Git and Github